-There Balut Egg Is Not Without Controversy
+Balut Is Not Without Controversy

 Ethical concerns have been raised over the egg, most obviously because of the presence of a duck embryo, but also because of the discrepancies over its classifications.
 In some countries, the balut egg is considered an egg, as it has not yet hatched.

 However, in some countries, such as Canada, it is not considered an egg and is therefore subjected to different labeling and trade requirements.